JJguri/cv/content/authors/admin/_index.md

 #- Researchers
 ---

-I am leading the Science Team at Terradot developing a team and a MRV platform to measure & simulate C sequestration & yield compliant with global standards (e.g. Cascade, Isometric, VERRA).
-At Terradot, I worked in close collaboration with high-level Stanford & world-renowned Reactive Transport Modelers focused on CDR projects.
-I also hold an academic positions as Adjunct Senior Research Fellow at the Centre for Sustainable Agricultural Systems (University of Southern Queensland) in Australia.
-Currently, I built a team from scratch to >10 people in just 6 months, fostering a robust & efficient workforce.
-I lead my team to innovate, iterate, and excel, always keeping the end-goal in sight: delivering impactful solutions swiftly to stay ahead in the ever-evolving digital landscape.
-My career is anchored in a relentless pursuit of excellence, where delivering V0 products swiftly isn’t just a goal, it’s my standard.

-I apply data analytics, statistics and programming to understand soil-crop-climate interactions behind coupled models.
-My interests are in quantifying the effects of crop management & climate/soil variability on CO2 removal and yield through mechanistic models ([APSIM](https://www.apsim.info/) & [MIN3P](https://www.min3p.com/)) at different spatio-temporal scales.
+Dynamic and results-driven Science & Technology Executive Leader with over 15 years of experience at the intersection of environmental science, carbon markets, and sustainable agriculture.
+Proven track record in structuring and executing complex international carbon removal transactions, leading multidisciplinary teams, and securing strategic partnerships.
+Extensive expertise in project management, stakeholder engagement, and MRV (Monitoring, Reporting, and Verification) implementation for large-scale carbon removal initiatives.
+Played a pivotal role in raising Series A funding ($58.2M) for Terradot and closing carbon offtake agreements.
+Strong advocate for integrating ESG (Environmental, Social, and Governance) principles into business strategy, ensuring that sustainability efforts not only drive financial performance but also deliver measurable environmental and social impact.
+Passionate about leveraging science and technology to accelerate decarbonization, improve land-use efficiency, and promote regenerative agricultural practices.
+Adept at aligning sustainability initiatives with corporate ESG goals, driving data-driven decision-making, and scaling nature-based and emerging carbon removal solutions to support a resilient and equitable low-carbon economy.
-I have a passionate interest in disentangling sources of uncertainties/variability to better predict yield and C (organic and inorganic) sequestration trough ERW field deployments.
-This requires a broad understanding of how the environment influences crop growth; how rainfall/irrigation, & applied rock influence soil status; how crops obtain water/nutrients from the soil; how soil processes contribute to the loss of C, N; and how all these processes interact.

-Over 15 years of experience managing large soil-crop-climate datasets (8+ years using Python and geo-statistics), developing models (APSIM, 12+ years & MIN3P) & applying data pipelining and optimization towards solving large-scale ERW and C deployments.
-I collected (experiments) & analyzed data including >18 crop species (annual, perennials).
-I have 50+ published articles in high-impact journals (13 as first author).
-I received 18 research grants (70% as CI) with a cash value of ~USD5.5M.
+Jony has a deep interest in disentangling sources of uncertainty & spatio-temporal heterogeneity to measure farm productivity & C sequestration in Ag systems.
+This requires a broad understanding of how environmental factors affect crop growth, how rainfall, irrigation, and applied rock influence soils, and how soil-crop-weather processes interact.
+Over 15 years of experience managing large soil-crop-climate datasets (>10 years using Python), developing crop/C models & applying data pipelining and optimization towards solving large-scale C deployments.
+Jony collected (experiments) & analyzed data including >18 crop species (annual, perennials).
+Jony has 26+ published articles in high-impact journals (13 as first author) and received 18 research grants with a cash value of ~USD6M.

-I mentored graduate/[5 PhD students](/phd) who are currently leading global research in academia/industry.
-As part of Regrow Ag, I led a multicultural global team (15 people including data scientists, software developers and engineers) under the [Niche](https://www.regrow.ag/post/regrow-leads-5m-project-niche-to-optimize-crop-variety-placement-in-sub-saharan-africa) project (USD4M) funded by B&MGF which focuses on the analysis of GxExM in Sub-Saharan Africa.

-During my career, I work with multi-cultural & multi-disciplinary teams (hybrid approach - Academia & Industry) & have ground experience working in 9 countries (Argentina, Brazil, Australia, NZ, USA, The Netherlands, Germany, Rwanda & Kenya).
+As part of Regrow Ag, Jony led a multicultural global team (15 people including data scientists, software developers/engineers) under the Niche project (USD4M) funded by B&MGF which focuses on the analysis of GxExM in Sub-Saharan Africa.
+Jony worked with multi-cultural & multi-disciplinary teams (hybrid approach - Academia & Industry) & has ground experience working in 9 countries (Argentina, Brazil, Australia, NZ, USA, The Netherlands, Germany, Rwanda & Kenya).